Royalty audit information

 - expect your affairs to be treated with strict confidentiality

-- be given the opportunity to explain the reasons for any irregularities, discrepancies, decisions, etc.
+- be given the opportunity to explain the reasons for any irregularities, discrepancies or decisions.

 At the end of the audit, you have the right to: